 Once the committee has concluded its clause-by-clause consideration of a bill, it reports the bill to the House with or without amendment.
 The report contains only the actual text of the adopted amendments, as well as a mention of any clauses which were defeated.

-If the number or nature of amendments made by the committee necessitates it, the committee generally orders that a bill be reprinted as a working copy for use at report stage.
+The committee generally orders that a bill be reprinted as a working copy for use at report stage if any amendments have been adopted at committee stage.

 After a bill is adopted in committee and reported to the House, the next stage is report stage, which takes place in the House.